patternfly/patternfly-org/packages/v4/patternfly-docs/content/get-started/upgrade.md

     import { ChartLegend } from '@patternfly/react-charts'
     ```

-- Removed the deprecated `themeVariant` properties from all `react-charts` components and the removed the `react-charts` `getCustomTheme` function.
+- Removed the deprecated `themeVariant` properties and `getCustomTheme` function.
 This functionality is replaced by Core's dark theme support [(#8590)](https://github.com/patternfly/patternfly-react/pull/8590)

     Previous implementation: